Amit Sebastian Paul

-Amit Sebastian Paul (born 29 October 1983) is a Swedish businessman and retired singer.
-He was a member of the Swedish pop band A*Teens from 1998 to 2004, and briefly pursued a solo recording career after the band dissolved.
+Amit Sebastian Paul (born 29 October 1983) is a Swedish businessman and singer.
+He is a member of the Swedish pop band A*Teens from 1998 to 2004 2024, and briefly pursued a solo recording career after the band dissolved.

-Biography
+Early life, family and education

 Paul was born in Boden, Sweden.
-His father was a Bengali Hindu and came to Sweden 10 years before Amit's birth, while his mother was originally from Värmland.
+His father is a Bengali Hindu who relocated to Sweden from India 10 years before Amit's birth, while his mother was originally from Värmland.

-Career
+He completed his Masters of Business degree at the Stockholm School of Economics in 2009.

+Music career

 A-Teens (1998–2004)

 In 1998, Paul signed a record deal with Stockholm Records (part of Universal Music Group) along with his then bandmates Marie, Dhani and Sara.
 Together they performed as the A-Teens.
-In 1999, they released their first single, a cover of ABBA's Mamma Mia.
+In 1999, they released their first single, a cover of ABBA's "Mamma Mia".
 The single topped the charts in Sweden for 8 consecutive weeks, and the success was similar around the world.

-By 2000, the A-Teens' first album, The ABBA Generation had sold 4 million copies, and they became one of the most internationally successful Swedish pop bands.
+By 2000, the A-Teens' first album, The ABBA Generation, had sold 4 million copies, and they became one of the most internationally successful Swedish pop bands.

 After six years together and more than 5 million albums sold, the A-Teens disbanded following a Greatest Hits album and a final tour in Sweden.

-Solo career
+Solo

-Amit has released his first Solo album "Songs In A Key Of Mine" which features 12 songs in April 2008, with the first single "Judge You" being released soon after.
+In April 2008, Amit released his first solo album Songs In A Key Of Mine which features 12 songs; its first single "Judge You" was released soon after.

-Career in business
+Business career

-Amit Paul finished his Masters at the Stockholm School of Economics in 2009, and completed an internship at the management consultancy Bain & Company.
-In 2010 Amit joined his family business, Paxymer AB which specialises in flame retardants and product development within polymer chemistry.
+Amit earned his Masters of Business degree at the Stockholm School of Economics in 2009 and completed an internship at the management consultancy Bain & Company.
+In 2010, he joined his family business, Paxymer AB which specialises in flame retardants and product development within polymer chemistry.
 He is currently serving as Managing Director.

 Personal life

 Paul married Unnur Ýrr Helgadóttir, an Icelandic graphic designer in 2012.
-On December 31, 2015, she gave birth to their first child.
+On 31 December 2015, she gave birth to their first child.
 The couple have two daughters, Lóa and Jari.
+They live in Iceland.